 So, go to JD’s to try some proper Brunswick Stew.

 West Cobb Diner – This is my recommendation for a meat-and-three in the Cobb County area.
 Just about any vegetable you want, along with any meat you want, and any dessert and they are all fresh and delicious.

 I tend to order vegetable plates when I go to places like this because I can’t choose just one or two vegetables.

-Muss & Turner’s – They may just have the best burgers in the whole metro Atlanta area.
+Muss & Turner’s – Any list of the best places to eat in Atlanta is likely to include Muss & Turner’s.
+They may just have the best burgers in the whole metro Atlanta area.
 But you don’t have to get a burger.
 They also have amazing chicken sandwiches, fish sandwiches, veggie sandwiches, and salads.

 I’ve only been here for lunch but I would guess the dinner menu is equally good.